Cu7ious/vim-neatstatus/README.markdown

 Screenshots
 -----------

-Here is how this status line will look in Gvim on Windows with the Solarized color scheme:
+Here is how this status line will look in vim on Mac Terminal with the Monokai color scheme:

 ![Neat Statusline][ns]